Jennelle186/Sales-and-Inventory-System/README.md

 Click on Open Folder and locate the folder of the unzip files and click on it.

+## How to deploy the project

+From the Visual Studio Code terminal, enter these “npm i -g firebase-tools”

+Enter “Firebase login”.
+You need to be logged in to your Gmail account that is connected with your Firebase project.

+  If you are using another account, you may enter “firebase login –reauth”

+  Follow the given link and this will direct you to this page.
+You may then choose the Gmail account that is connected to your Firebase project.

 ## Available Scripts

 In the project directory, you can run: